-Compal's green product designs are based on the concept of "Product Life Cycle."
-We take into account a product's environmental impact from raw material purchase, production, shipment, usage all the way to its disposal or recycling at the end stage.
-In the design phase, developers are required to focus not only on users’ requirements, functionality and added value, but also to "minimize environmental burden" in each of the different stages.
+Compal's green product designs are based on the concept of "Product Life Cycle".
+We take into account a product's environmental impact from raw material purchase, production, shipment, and usage all the way to its disposal or recycling at the end stage.
+In the design phase, developers are required to focus not only on users’ requirements, functionality, and added value but also to "minimize environmental burden" on each of the different stages.

 Energy Efficient and Low-carbon Design

 EU Eco-Design Requirements for Energy-relative Products and U.S. Energy Star

 All electronic products manufactured by Compal conform to the latest energy standards, such as the EU Eco-Design Requirements for Energy-relative Products and the U.S. Energy Star.
 Compal has been systematically improving the design capability of its software and hardware developers and plans to introduce modularized designs.
 Checklists prepared by hardware and software departments are being duly executed, while quality control tests are rigorously performed for mass-produced products to ensure compliance with laws at the time of shipment.
 Furthermore, Compal constantly keeps itself informed of the latest developments in energy regulations so that the Company can plan and prepare ahead, assess risks in advance, and ensure product compliance with the latest rules and certification.

 Rapid advancement in technology has shortened the life cycle of consumer electronics, resulting in the increasing amount of waste that adds a burden to the natural environment.
 In order to minimize the threat to natural resources, prevent hazardous substances from being released into the environment through waste, and relieve the recycling system of increasing volumes of e-waste, it is increasingly important for electronics manufacturers to design products in ways that minimize potential pollution and recycling in the future.